-Corruption hinders economic development, damages private sector integrity and siphons off the finances intended to reduce poverty.
-Acting as a hidden "tax" or illegal overhead charge, corruption deters investors which leads to job losses and ultimately keeps a country locked in poverty.
-Corruption also hinders the establishment of small and medium enterprises, which can generate wealth for countries.
-As business trust is eroded, profits suffer, prices increase and the quality of services falls.
+Corruption hinders economic development, damages private sector integrity and siphons off the finances intended to reduce Preventing and combating corruption requires a comprehensive poverty.
+Acting as a hidden "tax" or illegal overhead charge, cor- approach, but only in a climate of transparency, accountability ruption deters investors which leads to job losses and ultimately and participation by all members of society is this possible.
+Govkeeps a country locked in poverty.
+Corruption also hinders the ernments, the private sector, the media, civil society organizaestablishment of small and medium enterprises, which can gen- tions and the general public need to work together to curb this erate wealth for countries.
+As business trust is eroded, profits crime.
+Here are some examples of how these sectors of society suffer, prices increase and the quality of services falls.